Skip Navigation

 As part of the program, we've produced a four-point plan which covers our commitments and targets.
 We promise to:

 Recycling By introducing in-office recycling, we aim to cut our office waste by over half compared to pre-2019 levels.
-Alongside plastic, paper and cardboard, aluminium and glass recycling, we also recycling coffee capsules, spent batteries, used printer cartridges, dead lightbulbs, redundant electronic and computer equipment, unwanted media storage, and used writing equipment via the Terracycle Writing Instruments Recycle scheme.
+Alongside plastic, paper and cardboard, aluminium and glass recycling, we also recycling coffee capsules, spent batteries, used printer cartridges, dead lightbulbs, redundant electronic and computer equipment, unwanted storage media, and used writing equipment via the Terracycle Writing Instruments Recycle scheme.

 Paper use A new paper-lite policy has been introduced to cut down our reliance on paper within the office.
-Our Worldwide Team have rolled out an app which allows customers to access all travel documents, tickets, maps and information via their smartphone.
+We no longer send out paper travel packs, instead, our Worldwide and Rallies teams send out all travel information, documents, tickets, maps and other useful information via our dedicated travel app.

 Efficiency measures Alan Rogers Travel is based in rural Kent, in a converted Oast House shared by several other companies.
 Working with our landlord, traditional fluorescent tube lighting has been swapped for more efficient LED lighting, EV charging points have been installed, and shared spaces like bathrooms and corridors have been fitted with motion sensor lighting to reduce energy consumption.

-E-waste repurposing and recycling We donate all of our old or unused computers and equipment to Computers4Africa, a charity which aims to lift Africa out of poverty by providing the next generation with the technology and support to work in a global environment.
+E-waste We donate our old or unused computers and equipment to Computers4Africa, a charity which aims to lift Africa out of poverty by providing the next generation with the technology and support to work in a global environment.
+Unwanted and wiped storage media like CDs, DVDs, floppy disks etc are recycled via TerraCycle's Storage Media recycling scheme.

 What our partners are doing